sdecamillis/qgis_nsw_act_topo/README.md

 ### Preliminary steps to create a new topo map

 * Create a folder where you will store all the map data and your map project.
 Here, we will refer to this folder as working directory.
-* Generate a vector layer (hereafter referred to as *extent*) providing the geographical boudaries of your map and place it in your working directory.
+* Generate a vector layer (hereafter referred to as *extent*) providing the geographical boundaries of your map and place it in your working directory.
 The website [Ozultimate](https://maps.ozultimate.com) is a very handy solution.
 Draw a rectangle in the area of interest and save it as a GeoJSON file.
 * [optional] If you wish to have a vegetation layer in the backgrond of your map, you can download the data from the [TERN Data Discovery Portal](https://data.tern.org.au/rs/public/data/spot/woody_fpc_extent/nsw-2011/).
 Download the _spot_nswgrs.zip_ file for the boundaries of all tiles and the specific tiles of interest (_s5hgps_rXXXcYYY_y20082012_bcvm6_r5m.img_).
-* [optional] If you wish yo have hill-shade effects in the background of your map, you can download the elevation data from the [Elvis Elevation and Depth Portal](https://elevation.fsdf.org.au/).
+* [optional] If you wish to have hill-shade effects in the background of your map, you can download the elevation data from the [Elvis Elevation and Depth Portal](https://elevation.fsdf.org.au/).
 Follow the instruction on the wedsite (tip: you can use the extent file discussed above). [this functionality in the *qgis_nsw_act_topo* scripts is currently under development].
 * In your *qgis_nsw_act_topo* folder, under the _scripts_ folder, update the file _local_settings.py_ with the following information: (a) the full path of your working directory, (b) the filename of the extent layer, (c) the directory containing the vegetation tiles (if any).

 ### Generating the topo map